discernus/research/pdaf_iteration/pdaf_v10.md

 **Core Innovation**: PDAF introduces cross-ideological populist measurement with salience-weighted tension analysis, enabling researchers to distinguish between coherent populist strategies and strategic overreach where speakers attempt contradictory populist appeals simultaneously.

-**Dimensions**: The framework evaluates populist discourse across nine dimensions organized into three categories, employing an extended 0.0-2.0 scale to accommodate high-intensity populist rhetoric:
+**Dimensions**: The framework evaluates populist discourse across nine dimensions organized into three categories, employing a standard 0.0-1.0 scale for consistent measurement across the Discernus platform:

 **Primary Populist Core Anchors** (Based on Mudde's minimal definition and Müller's anti-pluralist theory):
-1. **Manichaean People-Elite Framing** (0.0-2.0): Moral dichotomy between pure, virtuous people and corrupt, self-serving elites
+1. **Manichaean People-Elite Framing** (0.0-1.0): Moral dichotomy between pure, virtuous people and corrupt, self-serving elites
-2. **Crisis-Restoration Temporal Narrative** (0.0-2.0): Decline-crisis-redemption temporal structuring where current crisis stems from elite betrayal
+2. **Crisis-Restoration Temporal Narrative** (0.0-1.0): Decline-crisis-redemption temporal structuring where current crisis stems from elite betrayal
-3. **Popular Sovereignty Claims** (0.0-2.0): Direct people's will as ultimate political authority, bypassing representative institutions
+3. **Popular Sovereignty Claims** (0.0-1.0): Direct people's will as ultimate political authority, bypassing representative institutions
-4. **Anti-Pluralist Exclusion** (0.0-2.0): Rejection of legitimate opposition and institutional constraints on popular will
+4. **Anti-Pluralist Exclusion** (0.0-1.0): Rejection of legitimate opposition and institutional constraints on popular will

 **Populist Mechanism Anchors** (Grounded in mobilization and representation theories):
-5. **Elite Conspiracy/Systemic Corruption** (0.0-2.0): Elite coordination against people's interests through hidden networks or institutional capture
+5. **Elite Conspiracy/Systemic Corruption** (0.0-1.0): Elite coordination against people's interests through hidden networks or institutional capture
-6. **Authenticity vs. Political Class** (0.0-2.0): Genuine representation versus professional politician artifice
+6. **Authenticity vs. Political Class** (0.0-1.0): Genuine representation versus professional politician artifice
-7. **Homogeneous People Construction** (0.0-2.0): Unified people identity transcending internal divisions of class, region, or interest
+7. **Homogeneous People Construction** (0.0-1.0): Unified people identity transcending internal divisions of class, region, or interest

 **Boundary Distinction Anchors** (Based on exclusion mechanisms and boundary-drawing research):
-8. **Nationalist Exclusion** (0.0-2.0): Cultural/ethnic homogeneity and external threat emphasis that defines populist community boundaries
+8. **Nationalist Exclusion** (0.0-1.0): Cultural/ethnic homogeneity and external threat emphasis that defines populist community boundaries
-9. **Economic Populist Appeals** (0.0-2.0): Populist economic discourse regardless of ideological direction
+9. **Economic Populist Appeals** (0.0-1.0): Populist economic discourse regardless of ideological direction

 **Advanced Analytical Features**:
 - **Salience-Weighted Analysis**: Captures not just populist intensity but rhetorical emphasis patterns (0.0-1.0 salience scoring)
 - **Populist Strategic Tension Mathematics**: Quantifies contradictory populist appeals using the formula: `Tension = min(Anchor_A_score, Anchor_B_score) × |Anchor_A_salience - Anchor_B_salience|`
-- **Populist Strategic Contradiction Index (PSCI)**: Overall measure of strategic coherence vs. contradiction across tension pairs
+- **Populist Strategic Contradiction Index (PSCI)**: Overall measure of strategic coherence vs. contradiction across tension pairs.
+The PSCI is calculated directly from base dimensions to ensure numerical stability and avoid dependency chaining between derived metrics.
+This robust implementation provides the same mathematical result as averaging the three tension metrics but with enhanced computational reliability.

-- **Extended 0.0-2.0 Scale**: Accommodates high-intensity populist rhetoric beyond standard measurement ranges
+**Salience-Weighted Indices**: These metrics account for both the intensity and rhetorical prominence of populist dimensions:

+- **Salience-Weighted Core Populism Index**: `(Manichaean × Salience + Crisis-Restoration × Salience + Popular Sovereignty × Salience + Anti-Pluralist × Salience) / (Total Salience + 0.001)`
+- **Salience-Weighted Populism Mechanisms Index**: `(Elite Conspiracy × Salience + Authenticity × Salience + Homogeneous People × Salience) / (Total Salience + 0.001)`
+- **Salience-Weighted Boundary Distinctions Index**: `(Nationalist Exclusion × Salience + Economic Populist × Salience) / (Total Salience + 0.001)`
+- **Salience-Weighted Overall Populism Index**: `(All Dimensions × Salience) / (Total Salience + 0.001)`

+**Note**: The `+ 0.001` term prevents division-by-zero errors in cases where total salience might be zero, ensuring numerical stability.

+- **Standard 0.0-1.0 Scale**: Provides consistent measurement compatible with the Discernus platform

 **Scoring Calibration Guidelines**:

-The PDAF employs a 0.0-2.0 scale for raw scores and 0.0-1.0 for salience and confidence.
-This extended scale accommodates high-intensity populist rhetoric while maintaining precision:
+The PDAF employs a 0.0-1.0 scale for raw scores and 0.0-1.0 for salience and confidence.
+For detailed, dimension-specific scoring calibration that provides precise guidance for each dimension, refer to the machine-readable appendix in Section 5.3, which contains comprehensive calibration examples for all nine dimensions.

-**Raw Score Ranges**:
-- **0.0**: No evidence of the dimension
-- **0.1-0.6**: Weak to moderate evidence
-- **0.7-1.3**: Moderate to strong evidence
-- **1.4-2.0**: Strong to overwhelming evidence

-**Salience Ranges**:
-- **0.0**: Not rhetorically central to the text
-- **0.1-0.4**: Peripheral rhetorical presence
-- **0.5-0.7**: Moderately central to the message
-- **0.8-1.0**: Highly central to the overall rhetoric

-**Confidence Ranges**:
-- **0.0**: No confidence in assessment
-- **0.1-0.4**: Low confidence due to ambiguity
-- **0.5-0.7**: Moderate confidence with some uncertainty
-- **0.8-1.0**: High confidence based on clear evidence

 **Examples and Anti-Examples**:

 **Manichaean People-Elite Framing**:
-- ✅ **Positive**: "The corrupt political establishment has betrayed the American people" (explicit moral dichotomy)
+- ✅ **Positive**: "The corrupt political establishment has betrayed the American people" - explicit moral dichotomy between virtuous people and corrupt elites
-- ❌ **Negative**: "Some politicians are dishonest" (generic criticism without elite framing)
+- ❌ **Negative**: "Some politicians are dishonest" - generic criticism without elite framing or moral dichotomy
-- ⚠️ **Boundary**: "The ruling class" (context-dependent for corruption vs. leadership)
+- ⚠️ **Boundary**: "The ruling class" - context-dependent for corruption vs. leadership distinction

 **Crisis-Restoration Narrative**:
-- ✅ **Positive**: "We face a national emergency that requires immediate action" (crisis language with urgency)
+- ✅ **Positive**: "We face a national emergency that requires immediate action" - crisis language with urgency and restoration promise
-- ❌ **Negative**: "We have challenges to address" (problems without crisis framing)
+- ❌ **Negative**: "We have challenges to address" - problems without crisis framing or restoration narrative
-- ⚠️ **Boundary**: "This is a serious issue" (depends on urgency and restoration promises)
+- ⚠️ **Boundary**: "This is a serious issue" - depends on urgency and restoration promises for full crisis-restoration structure

 **Popular Sovereignty Claims**:
-- ✅ **Positive**: "The people's will must prevail over institutional obstacles" (direct popular authority)
+- ✅ **Positive**: "The people's will must prevail over institutional obstacles" - direct popular authority as ultimate political source
-- ❌ **Negative**: "Democracy is important" (institutional focus without direct popular authority)
+- ❌ **Negative**: "Democracy is important" - institutional focus without direct popular authority claims
-- ⚠️ **Boundary**: "The people have spoken" (depends on context for sovereignty vs. electoral results)
+- ⚠️ **Boundary**: "The people have spoken" - depends on context for sovereignty vs. electoral results interpretation

+**Anti-Pluralist Exclusion**:
+- ✅ **Positive**: "The opposition are enemies of the people" - explicit opposition rejection and legitimacy denial
+- ❌ **Negative**: "We disagree with their policies" - policy disagreement without opposition rejection
+- ⚠️ **Boundary**: "Strong opposition" - depends on whether it implies rejection vs. recognition of legitimate opposition

+**Elite Conspiracy/Systemic Corruption**:
+- ✅ **Positive**: "The elites are secretly coordinating against us" - explicit conspiracy claims and systemic corruption emphasis
+- ❌ **Negative**: "Some politicians are corrupt" - individual corruption without coordination claims
+- ⚠️ **Boundary**: "Systemic problems" - depends on whether it implies coordination vs. dysfunction

+**Authenticity vs. Political Class**:
+- ✅ **Positive**: "I'm not a politician, I'm a real person" - authenticity claims vs. political class positioning
+- ❌ **Negative**: "I have experience in government" - professional qualification without anti-establishment positioning
+- ⚠️ **Boundary**: "New to politics" - depends on whether it implies authenticity vs. inexperience

+**Homogeneous People Construction**:
+- ✅ **Positive**: "We are one people, united and indivisible" - explicit unity construction and homogeneity emphasis
+- ❌ **Negative**: "Our community has diverse views" - group acknowledgment without unity claims
+- ⚠️ **Boundary**: "Together" - depends on whether it implies unity vs. cooperation

+**Nationalist Exclusion**:
+- ✅ **Positive**: "Our culture is under threat from foreign influences" - cultural exclusion claims and external threat emphasis
+- ❌ **Negative**: "We're proud of our heritage" - pride without exclusion or threat framing
+- ⚠️ **Boundary**: "Our heritage" - depends on whether it implies exclusion vs. celebration

+**Economic Populist Appeals**:
+- ✅ **Positive**: "The economic elite has rigged the system against us" - economic elite framing with populist economic rhetoric
+- ❌ **Negative**: "Economic growth is important" - performance focus without populist appeals
+- ⚠️ **Boundary**: "Economic reform" - depends on whether it implies populist vs. technocratic approach

+**Note**: For comprehensive, dimension-specific scoring calibration with precise examples for each dimension, refer to the machine-readable appendix in Section 5.3, which contains the definitive calibration guidelines used by the analysis agents.

 ### Section 4: Intended Application & Corpus Fit